 Another opportunity lies in the area of individual personality differences.
 Once the test data is encoded, archived and organized, it can easily be retrieved and visualized in a number of ways, depending on the intended use by and impact of the data on the end-user. .Sometimes this will be specified in the contractual documents and sometimes it will depend on the person to be briefed.
 The questions of some importance will be “Are they risk averse?” or “Are they likely to want to see where the bold can take advantage of a situation?”?

 Due to limitations in computing assets and lack of familiarity with artificial intelligence (AI), simulations have heretofore relied largely on the slavish execution of doctrinal direction reissued to the various forces by their senior commanders.
 This is arguably even more troubling in asymmetric warfare, where there is no established doctrine and the opposing forces intentionally look for ways to circumvent defenses designed for more conventional forces.
 “Information becomes a weapon and not an enabler, and the Navy {And all of the Department of Defense} must learn how to operate and field systems that allow for maneuvering in cyberspace.”
 [22] In addition, recent findings by the behavioral economists have highlighted the irrational application of reason by ostensibly rational human beings, [23].
 During one of the large-scale simulations at JFCOM [24], one of the entity models was exhibiting unexpected and unusual behavior, so there was a discussion about making it behave rationally.
-At that point, one of the participants, having had some actual combat experience, quipped, “What makes you think humans behave rationally in combat?”.
+At that point, one of the participants, having had some actual combat experience, quipped, “What makes you think humans behave rationally in combat?”

 Emerging Technologies